 Who is your inspiration?

 My parents inspired me to always believe that I can do anything you set your mind to (within reason).
 They also instilled in me a strong work ethic.
 Part of my growing up was on a sheep and wheat farm in country NSW, where there were always jobs to be done.
 Working alongside my parents on the farm never seemed like work, so I feel they inspired me to love what I do and never let work feel like a chore.
 I read a lot of biographies most recently Michelle Obama’s and Gail Kelly’s and I draw inspiration from their journey of making a difference.
-But it is my husband and children that ground me, are there for me each day and bring me back to earth.

 What do you do in your spare time?